- Although butter is not toxic to dogs, consuming large amounts can lead to serious health issues like pancreatitis.

-Dogs have a way of getting into things they shouldn’t.
-Even the most cautious owner has likely found that their pup has gotten into the trash or stolen a food item once or twice.
+I trained my dogs not to beg or just take stuff they shouldn’t.
+But even the most cautious dog owners, like me, has likely found that their pup has gotten into the trash or stolen a food item once or twice.
+And even the most well behaved dogs have a way of getting into things they shouldn’t.
 But what if that is an entire stick of butter?
 Should you be worried?
-Learn what repercussions there maybe if your dog ate a stick of butter and when you should contact your veterinarian.
+Learn what repercussions to your dog’s health there may be if your dog ate a stick of butter and when you should contact your veterinarian.

 Note: if your dog is not acting normal or is showing adverse symptoms, quit reading and contact your vet now!